TruebitProtocol/truebit-eth/README.md

                                                                    |___/
 [01-21 14:42:00] info: Truebit OS 1.2.6 has been initialized on goerli network at block 4145800 with throttle 3 and gas price 20.1 gwei.
 ```
 Note that you must be connected to either Görli testnet or Ethereum mainnet in order to execute commands in Truebit OS.
-You may see error messages at this point if your local node has not yet synchronized with the blockchain or is not connected to a suitable peer (e.g. `Error: Invalid JSON RPC response: "Error: connect ECONNREFUSED 127.0.0.1:8545` ... or `error: no suitable peers available`).
+You may see error messages at this point if your local node has not yet synchronized with the blockchain or is not connected to a suitable peer (e.g. `Error: CONNECTION ERROR: Couldn't connect to node on IPC.`, `Error: Invalid JSON RPC response: "Error: connect ECONNREFUSED 127.0.0.1:8545`, or `error: no suitable peers available`).
 If this happens, `exit` Truebit OS and restart.  **To avoid gas waste on Ethereum mainnet, make sure your account(s) have sufficient ETH balance(s) to complete desired operation(s).
 Try first a dry run on Görli testnet using account(s) with identical ETH balance(s) before moving to mainnet.**  Some methods, like uploading data onchain, may require your account to authorize an ETH equivalent of 5 million gas even if the corresponding transaction consumes only a small fraction of that amount.
+Always close your Görli (respectively mainnet) connection before running `mainnet.sh` (respectively `goerli.sh`); clef can only handle one connection per masterseed, and `mainnet.sh` and `goerli.sh` each redirect Truebit OS's connection.

 For a self-guided tour or to explore additional options not provided in this tutorial, type `help` at the command line, and (optionally) include a command that you want to learn more about.
 Here is a list of available commands:
 ```